 In 2019, the CLTC management awarded an office lease to a third party.
 However, terms and conditions stipulating the agreed specifications in the invitation for bid were not formalized into a contract agreement between the parties.
 We recommend management execute a lease contract formalizing the terms and conditions of the office lease.
-This matter was discussed in our previous letter to management for fiscal year 2019.
+This matter was discussed in our previous letters to management in the audits for fiscal years 2019 and 2020.